-The cause is treated.
+The cause of the patient's toxic amblyopia is treated.
 Exposure to toxic substances should stop immediately.
 Alcohol and other potentially causative chemicals or drugs should be avoided.
 Chelation therapy is indicated in lead poisoning.
 Dialysis, fomepizole, ethanol, or a combination is used for methanol poisoning.
 Treatment with oral or parenteral B vitamins and/or folate before vision loss becomes severe may reverse the condition when undernutrition is the presumed cause.

 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.